explicit-robotics/explicit-robotics.github.io/source/exp_robot/cartpole.rst

 - A cart with point mass :math:`m_c`, depicted in orange square.
 - A pole with length :math:`l_p`, with point mass :math:`m_p` attached to the end of the pole.
 The point mass :math:`m_p` is depicted in black circle.

+Note that the system consists of point masses, i.e., the center of mass of each link is identical to the position of the mass.
+Moreover, the moment of inertia about the center of mass can be neglected.

 Initial Configuration and Joint Parameters
 ===========================================